 Research funded by the NIMH discovered genetic differences in men and women who are affected by depression.
 The hope is that by determining the different causes of the disease in men and women, researchers will be able to create improved diagnostic tests and treatments based on gender.

 The NIMH defines General Anxiety Disorder (GAD) as experiencing “excessive anxiety or worry” for most days over a period of six months.
 Other anxiety disorders include panic disorder, obsessive-compulsive disorder, social anxiety disorder (or social phobia), separation anxiety disorder, and phobia-related disorders (such as fear of flying, fear of heights, or fear of specific objects).
-While 19% of all adults in the U.S. report having experienced anxiety disorder in the past year, the percentage is much higher for women than for men (23.4% vs. 14.3%).
+While 19% of all adults in the U.S. report having experienced an anxiety disorder in the past year, the percentage is much higher for women than for men (23.4% vs. 14.3%).

-Symptoms of anxiety disorder include the following:
+Symptoms of an anxiety disorder include the following:

 - Chronic irritability or nervousness